What comes to mind immediately when we first hear the word art therapy? What does art therapy mean? We shall discuss all of it here.

 - Writing therapy

 There are numerous people who are not completely comfortable expressing their emotions and shy away from showing their true selves to the world.
 There are also many who are not able to express themselves completely through words or conversations alone and do not respond to either verbal or non-verbal cues due to cognitive problems or mental health issues.
 For many of these individuals, expressing themselves and their true feelings through creative ventures like art or writing is the only way out.
-Does the person undergoing art therapy need to be creatively gifted or a practicing artist in order to take part in the program and heal?
+Does the person undergoing this therapy need to be creatively gifted or a practicing artist in order to take part in the program and heal?
 Absolutely not!
-Any individual from any background, any social strata can participate in art therapy programs and sessions, and need not be an artist or even an artistic person, as such.
+Any individual from any background, any social strata can participate in this therapy program and sessions and need not be an artist or even an artistic person, as such.
 Each and every individual who is seeking help can reap the benefits of art therapy.

 The job of an art therapist is certainly not an easy one – it involves observing the individuals (who are undergoing therapy) while they are making the artworks, scrutinizing and understanding the intentions behind the art, the meaning of the artwork.
-Then, once they are able to understand what the artwork signifies, what the state of mind of the individual is, they can suggest the appropriate treatment methods for that particular individual.
-A professional art therapist needs to be a master’s degree holder to the least and today, there are several platforms that teach art therapy and on completion of the courses, provide someone the requisite qualifications to become a professional art therapist.
+Then, once they are able to understand what the artwork signifies, and what the state of mind of the individual is, they can suggest the appropriate treatment methods for that particular individual.
+A professional art therapist needs to be a master’s degree holder to the least and today, there are several platforms that teach this therapy and on completion of the courses, provide someone with the requisite qualifications to become a professional art therapist.

-Types of art in art therapy
+Types of Art in art therapy

 What are the different art forms that an individual can create while undergoing art therapy?
 We shall discuss the art types that an individual usually can create during art therapy.

-Usually, the person undergoing art therapy can create collages out of paper or any other material, use crayons to fill up coloring books (this can prove to be a very therapeutic activity), can doodle and scribble using pencil, pen, or any other medium on paper, and draw anything that they like, anything that comes to mind.
+Usually, the person undergoing this type of therapy can create collages out of paper or any other material, use crayons to fill up coloring books (this can prove to be a very therapeutic activity), can doodle and scribble using pencil, pen, or any other medium on paper, and draw anything that they like, anything that comes to mind.
 When it comes to painting, there can be different forms of painting – there is finger painting, usually done with acrylics, which is fun and relaxing at the same time, there is traditional painting (with the help of a paintbrush) done on canvas, cloth or paper.
 Then there is the option of working with clay, sculpting and carving new shapes out of it.
 For some, even photography is quite therapeutic and can be considered to be a form of art therapy.